alimfattah/TTL-OpenWRT/README.md

 Disclaimer :
 1. For educational purposes only.
 2. Don't use them for illegal activities.
-3. You are the only responsible for your actions :exclamation:
+3. You alone are responsible for your actions :exclamation:

 :see_no_evil: :hear_no_evil: :speak_no_evil:
 ----------------------------------------------------------------------------------------------------------------------------